jannisborn/covid19_ultrasound/pocovidnet/README.md

 #### Add Butterfly data

 As described above, the data from butterfly must be downloaded manually.
-We provide an automatic script to add the videos to the `data/pocus_videos/convex` folder:
+We provide an automatic script to add the videos to the `data/pocus_videos/convex` folder (the script mentioned above only generates images from the butterfly data, here we require videos though).

 Assuming that you have already downloaded and unzipped the butterfly folder and renamed it to `butterfly`, `cd` into the [data folder](../data).
 Then run: